mongodb-forks/conflict-bot/README.md

 Save the access token in your Actions Repository Secrets under the name `CONFLICT_BOT_ACCESS_TOKEN`.

+Alternatively, if the default `GITHUB_TOKEN` for your repository has sufficient permissions then you do not need to create a new access token.
+You can specify the `secrets.GITHUB_TOKEN` instead.

 Add the Action to Your Repository: Create a new workflow file (.yml) in the .github/workflows directory of your repository and add the configuration for ConflictBot.

 ##### Here is a basic setup for your GitHub Action workflow: